Styx: The Arcadian Styx

 Styx, along with the underworld rivers Cocytus and Acheron, were associated with waterways in the upper world.
 For example, according to Homer, the river Titaressus, a tributary of the river Peneius in Thessaly, was a branch of the Styx.
 However Styx has been most commonly associated with an Arcadian stream and waterfall (the Mavronéri) that runs through a ravine on the North face of mount Chelmos and flows into the Krathis river.
 The fifth-century BC historian Herodotus, locates this stream—calling it "the water of Styx"—as being near Nonacris a town (in what was then ancient Arcadia and now modern Achaea) not far from Pheneus, and says that the Spartan king Cleomenes, would make men take oaths swearing by its water.
 Herodotus describes it as "a stream of small appearance, dropping from a cliff into a pool; a wall of stones runs round the pool".
-Pausanias reports visiting the "water of the Styx" near Nonacris (which at the time of his visit, in the second century AD, was already a partially-buried ruins), saying that:
+Pausanias reports visiting the "water of the Styx" near Nonacris (which at the time of his visit, in the second century AD, was already a partially-buried ruin), saying that:

 Not far from the ruins is a high cliff; I know of none other that rises to so great a height.
 A water trickles down the cliff, called by the Greeks the water of the Styx.

 According to Aelian, Demeter caused the water of this Arcadian Styx "to well up in the neighbourhood of Pheneus".
 An ancient legend apparently also connected Demeter with this Styx.
 According to Photius, a certain Ptolemy Hephaestion (probably referring to Ptolemy Chennus) knew of a story, "concerning the water of the Styx in Arcadia", which told how an angry Demeter had turned the Styx's water black.
 According to James George Frazer, this "fable" provided an explanation for the fact that, from a distance, the waterfall appears black.